Mixer #35 High School

 They call it formative years.

-Our 'formative years' are the time when we are an adolescent, from the age of 13 to 19.
+Our 'formative years' are ages one to twelve.
 These are the years we form much of the values and behavior that make us who we are as adults.
 Notice the following:

 - I spent my formative years at a boarding school in Switzerland.